 Diane Karloff

 Diane pursued her degree at Emory as a member of the Heemstra Group (now at University of Washington in St. Louis.)
 Her research background includes profiling the ligandability of the human mRNAome and developing RNA-targeted chemical probes.
-During her time at Emory, she was also Outreach Chair for Emory’s chapter of the National Organization of Black Chemists and Chemical Engineers (NOBCChE) and a founding member of the Student Advocacy for Full Engagement (SAFE).
+During her time at Emory, she was also Outreach Chair for Emory’s chapter of the National Organization of Black Chemists and Chemical Engineers (NOBCChE) and a founding member of the Student Advocacy for Full Engagement (SAFE) Committee.
 Diane also served as the Associate Editor of the Journal of Science Policy & Governance for two years.

 Evelyn “Evy” Kimbrough

 At Emory, Evy was a member of the Dunham Group where she used structural biology to study how tRNA modifications impact the ability of the ribosome to maintain the correct mRNA reading frame during translation.
-During her time at Emory, she was also a member of the Executive Board of the Emory Science Advocacy Network (eSCAN), Pi Alpha Chemical Society (PACS), and the Emory Chapter of the Association for Women in Science (AWIS).
+During her time at Emory, she was also a member of the Executive Board of the Emory Science Advocacy Network (EScAN), Pi Alpha Chemical Society (PACS), and the Emory Chapter of the Association for Women in Science (AWIS).